-New silicone sealing O-rings must be used on the piston and knob.
-O-rings that have been in contact with silicone oil become very soft and will usually tear or chip during assembly, if attempting to re-use them.
-Always replace these O-rings when rebuilding this assembly
+NOTE: New silicone sealing O-rings must be used on the piston and knob.
+O-rings that have been in contact with silicone oil become very soft and will usually tear or chip during assembly.

 DO NOT PRE-LUBRICATE THE O-RINGS